-Those living with coulrophobia, look away now: two identical twin knife-throwing assassins partake in the creepy and violent pursuit of unusual prey: a clown.
-The sight of a bloodied clown with a knife in his back throwing himself through a glass door is dark and disturbing.
+Those living with coulrophobia look away now: two identical twin knife-throwing assassins partake in the creepy and violent pursuit of unusual prey: a clown.
+Seeing a bloodied clown with a knife in his back throwing himself through a glass door is dark and disturbing.
 Then a complete shift in tone leads to the Indiana Jones-influenced "company car" chase through the streets of Udaipur.

 Louis Jordan and Steven Berkoff are quintessential in their respective roles.
-We have a slimy jewellery smuggler with a penchant for the finer things in life, and a lunatic Russian general with a manic fixation on gaining complete power over Europe.
-Berkoff hams it up wonderfully; the way Orlov sulks in his chair at the meeting between Soviet officers and state officials is just perfect.
+We have a slimy jewellery smuggler with a penchant for the finer things in life and a lunatic Russian general with a manic fixation on gaining absolute power over Europe.
+Berkoff hams it up wonderfully; the way Orlov sulks in his chair at the meeting between Soviet officers and state officials is perfect.
 Berkoff throws the whole butcher's shop at it — and it works.

 The train carriage hopping mayhem and 007's race against time to save a nuclear explosion during the film's climax is edge-of-your-seat stuff.
 Believe it or not, Roger Moore dressed as a clown provides us with one of the tensest scenes in the series.

-Roger's Bond could do a lot of things, but of course, he didn't flawlessly apply the clown's make-up himself — the girl who worked for the circus did it.
+Roger's Bond could do many things, but he didn't flawlessly apply the clown's make-up himself — the girl who worked for the circus did it.
 That still doesn't explain how he got out of that gorilla suit unnoticed and so quickly.

-Roger was playing is straight while dressed as a clown, rather than dressed straight and playing the clown.
+Roger was playing it straight while dressed as a clown, rather than dressed straight and playing the clown.

 James Bond will return in From a View to a Kill